rheo-/web_hyp_splash_screen/readme.md

 Tested in Chrome 30, Firefox 22, IE 10.

 Changes:
-Spiced things up a bit
+Spiced things up a bit,
 Cleaned up the css

 To do:
-Clean the css even more, still loads of junk left
+Clean the css even more, still loads of junk left (no offense, Ponir!)